TV and Radio

 We cannot generally stop a programme from airing.
 If you’re concerned about whether scheduled content should be aired, contact the broadcaster.

 We do not approve programmes before they’re aired or make decisions about what can be aired.
 Programme selection, editorial and scheduling decisions are the responsibility of broadcasters.
 If you’re concerned about whether scheduled content should be aired, contact the broadcaster.

 If you’d like to complain about a broadcast once it has aired, you can find more information here.

 No. The BSA can only respond to formal complaints about content once it has been broadcast.
 We can’t take any action before a programme is aired, unless it falls within the BSA’s limited power to stop further programmes in a series.

 If you have concerns about a programme before it airs, these are best directed to the broadcaster.

-No. The Broadcasting Standards Codes describe the classifications (ratings) that broadcasters must use for programmes.
+No. The Broadcasting Standards Codebook describes the classifications (ratings) that broadcasters must use for programmes.
 Broadcasters carry out the appraisal and classification of individual programmes.

 If you have questions about a programme’s classification, these are best directed to the broadcaster.
 If you think the classification wasn’t adequate, you can make a formal complaint to the broadcaster in the first instance.